 McKenzie Fellowships are funded by The University of Melbourne and enable researchers who completed their PhDs on or after 1 January 2015 to take up three year research positions at the University, along with an additional $25,000 to be spent on project costs over the term of their Fellowship.
 For more information, including information on eligibility exemptions, please visit the McKenzie Postdoctoral Fellowships program web page.
 Please note that the Expression of Interest step below is required in order to be considered for a McKenzie Fellowship.

-Expressions of interest: for McKenzie Post-Doctoral Fellowships commencing in 2018 will open once the McKenzie Fellowship Funding Guidelines are released on 3 July 2017.
-To be considered for a McKenzie Postdoctoral Fellowship with the Faculty of Arts in this year's round, you must submit your Expression of Interest via the online form (accessible via the button below) by 11.59pm 4 August 2017 (AEST).
+Expressions of interest: for McKenzie Post-Doctoral Fellowships commencing in 2018 are now open.
+To be considered for a McKenzie Postdoctoral Fellowship with the Faculty of Arts in this year's round, ALL applicants must submit an Expression of Interest via the online form (also accessible via the button below) by 11.59pm 4 August 2017 (AEST).

 The online Expression of Interest form will require you to upload a single document that includes both your current CV and a one page summary of your proposed research project.
-You will also be asked to provide 300 word responses to each of the selection criteria outlined in the Funding Guidelines.
-Last year, the selection criteria were as follows, but are subject to change and cannot be confirmed until the Funding Guidelines are released for the current round:
+You will also be asked to provide 300 word responses to each of the selection criteria outlined in the Funding Guidelines, and an additional one relating to School alignment.

 Proposed research project